 CO No. Course Objectives CO-1 Obtain knowledge on the basics of nanomaterials and their properties based on its size CO-2 Design a method for the production and characterization of a nanoparticle.
 CO-3 Elucidate the applications of nanotechnology in different fields CO-4 Study Fundamentals of toxicology and the body's response to drugs, foods, and toxic substances derived from environmental, dietary, occupational and pharmaceutical sources.
-CO-5 Acquaint with the concepts of organ toxicology and the roles of the various disciplines in toxicology
+CO-5 CO-5 Acquaint with the concepts of organ toxicology and the roles of the various disciplines i toxicology UNIT I: 12 HRS